 The Seine river cruise is a Paris must do.
-It takes one hour to see the Eiffel Tower, Notre Dame, Musee d'Orsay, the Louvre from the river.
-It is possible to combine a Seine cruise with a tour of the city or a cabaret show.
+It takes one hour to see the Eiffel Tower, Notre Dame, Orsay Museum, the Louvre from the river.
+It is possible to combine a Seine cruise with a city tour or a cabaret show.
 Places to visit in Paris.

+The Marina lunch cruise is very appreciated as it combines good food and sightseeing.
+Book cruise.
 You want your Paris stay to be memorable.
 Go for the romantic dinner cruise or for the royal Seine night cruise with dinner at Eiffel Tower and Moulin Rouge cabaret.
-Book
+Book cruise.

 Pariscityvision has many great combined tours including Seine cruise + dinner at Eiffel Tower + Moulin Rouge cabaret, Seine cruise + Paris tour + Eiffel Tower second floor, Seine cruise + Paris tour and lunch + Versailles visit.

 Bateaux Parisiens has one hour Seine river cruises boarding near Eiffel Tower.

 The most amazing monument you can see on a Seine River cruise is the statue of Liberty.
 The original Statue of Liberty in New-York City was a gift from France to America in 1886, designed by Auguste Bartholdi and moulded in Paris.